Energy Efficiency in Utilities

 DETAILS

 The main entities involved in demand response programs are utilities, end-users, and in many cases, load aggregators, which enable the bundling of demand response capabilities for wholesale and retail markets.
-In 2017, industrial users were the primary demand response participants: although the industrial sector made up only 0.7% of demand response participants by number, it was responsible for 45% of peak demand savings in 2017.
-In contrast, the residential sector accounted for 88% of participants in demand response programs, and only 32% of peak energy savings.
+In 2020, industrial users were the primary demand response participants.
+Although the industrial sector made up only 0.3% of demand response participants by number, it was responsible for 46% of peak demand savings in 2020.
+In contrast, the residential sector accounted for 96.8% of participants in demand response programs and only 34% of peak energy savings.

-However, the potential for demand response is likely much higher: a recent study from the Brattle Group estimates that if real-time demand response programs and investments were scaled-up significantly, they could potentially provide 200 GW of load flexibility and approximately 20% of forecasted U.S. peak load in 2030, saving more than $15 billion a year in avoided system costs.12
+However, the potential for demand response is likely much higher.
+A recent study from the Brattle Group estimates that if real-time demand response programs and investments were scaled up significantly, they could potentially provide 200 GW of load flexibility and approximately 20% of forecasted U.S. peak load in 2030, saving more than $15 billion a year in avoided system costs.
+11

 19